 However, you might notice that water tastes particularly sweet when you drink a glass after feeling thirsty.
 When you are dehydrated, there is nothing quite as nice as a fresh glass of water.
 But why does that first glass of water always taste sweet?

-A lot of the time, you become dehydrated because of being unwell.
-If you have a sickness bug, you might find it difficult to stomach water, which might lead to you becoming dehydrated.
+Often you become dehydrated because of illness.
+If you are sick, you might find it difficult to stomach water, which might lead to dehydration.

-When you finally manage to drink water when unwell, you will often notice that it tastes much sweeter than usual.
+When you finally manage to drink water, you will often notice that it tastes sweeter than usual.
 However, this isn’t due to the water, this is due to you.

-When your body is experiencing an infection, of any kind, increased levels of glucose will be found in your saliva.
-Glucose is a type of sugar, which means that when you drink water when unwell, the glucose in your saliva will alter the taste of the drink.
+When your body experiences an infection, your saliva has increased levels of glucose.
+Glucose is a type of sugar, which means that when you drink water, the glucose in your saliva will alter the taste of it.

-So water usually tastes sweet when you are thirsty because your mouth has increased glucose levels in your saliva.
+So water usually tastes sweet when you are thirsty because your saliva has increased glucose levels.

-In short, there are two main reasons why your water might end up tasting sweet.
-A lot of the time it is due to the residue of flavor left in your saliva.
-So, if you’ve just eaten a packet of sweets, your water will likely taste sweet.
+There are two main reasons why your water might taste sweet.
+Often it is due to residual flavor after eating something sweet.
+So, if you’ve just eaten a packet of cookies, your water will likely taste sweet.

 Alternatively, your water might taste sweet due to increased levels of iron and calcium in the water’s source.